Goodernews/CS-221/Homeworks/HW_7/README.md

 	2. Adds it to the forst
 	3. Checks size to see if added succesfully
 4. `test_pop()`
-	1. Creates a large tree and stores the pointer
-	2. Adds it to the forest
+	1. Creates a large tree and adds it to the forest
-	3. Runs `pop_tree` and check that the returned pointer is the same as the pointer that was created.
+	2. Runs `pop_tree` and check that the returned pointer is the same as the pointer that was created and that size is decreased.
-5. ADD A CELEBRATION JOKE HERE COLE
+	3. Adds three new trees (two with identical maximum values) to the forest.
+	4. Checks that the most recently added tree with maximum value.
+	5. Takes a nap and dreams of electric sheep. :zap: :sheep: :zap:

 # Notes